 This complete walkthrough of the Mist Trail – John Muir Trail loop hike beginning and ending at a parking lot near Curry Village at the furthest point East in Yosemite Valley will help you plan your hike.

-If you’re not sure about hotels or where to stay yet, read our detailed guide about the best places to stay in Yosemite.
+If you’re not sure about hotels or where to stay yet, read our popular guide about the best places to stay in Yosemite.

 The hike is rated as moderate to strenuous but has no technical sections.
 As long as you are relatively fit, you can hike this trail.
 Look through our 21 tips for beginner hikers if this is one of your first major trails.